Queer Contra Dance Camp

 Transportation

 Queer Contra Camp is 79 miles or a 2 hour drive south of San Francisco.
 Monte Toyon is only accessible by private vehicle, with limited parking on-site.
 If you can offer a ride or need a ride to/from camp, please let us know on the registration form.
-We are generally able to get everyone a ride from the Bay Area who needs one.
+We are able to get some campers a ride from the Bay Area if they need one.
 If you are flying in, we recommend arriving at Oakland or San Jose airports by 5:00 pm on Friday, April 7.
-While we will have snacks Friday night, we encourage everyone coming to eat before they arrive at camp.
-Campers flying into San Francisco may need to take public transit to meet their carpool and we don’t expect to have rides available for campers arriving in the evening.
+Campers flying into San Francisco for whom we are arranging rides may need to take public transit to meet their carpool.
+We don’t expect to have rides available for campers arriving in the evening.
+While we will have snacks Friday night, we recommend everyone eats before they arrive at camp.

 Code of Conduct